 The Industry Is Dynamic, You Should Be Too

-If you can show your clients that you’re up-to-date with the latest and greatest training techniques and technologies, they’ll be more apt to embrace your wellness program over your competitors’.
-35% of employees reported being less than satisfied with their organisation’s L&D offering.
-Staying abreast of industry changes and tools is not only the right strategy to keep your business thriving, clients prioritising employee satisfaction will be seeking your dynamism out.
+If you can show your clients that you’re up-to-date with the latest and greatest training techniques and technologies, they’ll be more apt to embrace your wellness program over your competitors.
+35% of employees reported being less than satisfied with their organization’s L&D offering.
+Staying abreast of industry changes and tools is not only the right strategy to keep your business thriving, clients prioritizing employee satisfaction will be seeking your dynamism out.

 The End Result

-The statistics are convincing and the tools are out there, but one key question remains: What does an integrated health and wellness/L&D programme actually look like?
-Manning Gottlieb OMD’s programme ‘The Gym’ has struck a highly effective balance between professional skills development and promoting physical and mental wellness.
+The statistics are convincing and the tools are out there, but one key question remains: What does an integrated health and wellness/L&D program actually look like?
+Manning Gottlieb OMD’s program ‘The Gym’ has struck a highly effective balance between professional skills development and promoting physical and mental wellness.

 “Our approach is simple,” says Walsh, “We need our people to be physically and mentally healthy for them to get the most from other areas of training, and to produce the best work for our clients.”
 ‘The Gym’ has four distinct areas that all employees undergo: Bootcamps, Core Strengthening, Personal Training and The Spa.
 The first three areas focus on key professional learning like micro-learning, core skills development and coaching and mentoring.
 The Spa, however, allows employees to prioritise their mental and physical fitness by offering yoga and pilates classes, stress reduction courses, massages, and more.

 By using employee health and wellness to drive their L&D offering, Manning Gottlieb OMD’s ‘The Gym’ kills two birds with one stone by combining physical and professional skills training in one integrated program.
 With too many balls in the air, your clients’ L&D programs may have completely different goals than your proposed wellness program.